ldct/yamd/README.md

 ![screenshot](https://s3.amazonaws.com/xuanji.public/yamd_screenshot.PNG)

+### Why?

+I had to write parts of a compiler for CS241E.
+The target language, LACS, is pretty complex (recursion, heap-allocated closures, GC), necessitating in particular lots of runtime pointer chasing.
+Staring at the generated machine code is a terrible way to debug the compiler, I and wrote many bugs.

 ### Usage

 Copy and paste your program into the text box beside the "load" button.
 Your program should be represented as a single line of comma-separated words, where each word is a MIPS instruction encoded as a binary string (hence 32 characters wide).
 Click "load".
 You will see 3 columns